Chapter

 NASB But even if you should suffer for the sake of righteousness, you are blessed.
 AND DO NOT FEAR THEIR INTIMIDATION, AND DO NOT BE IN DREAD,

 CSB But even if you should suffer for righteousness, you are blessed.
-Do not fear them or be intimidated,
+Do not fear what they fear or be intimidated,

 NLT But even if you suffer for doing what is right, God will reward you for it.
 So don’t worry or be afraid of their threats.